LOSU028/Software_testing/README.md

 The commits on this repository must follow the conventional commits specification found in https://www.conventionalcommits.org/en/v1.0.0/#specification

-this is a new test for conventional commits
+this is a new change for danger